Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 # Python Execution Connector/Extension Source

-This module contains the source code for the [VANTIQ](https://vantiq.com) Python Execution Connector or Extension Source.
+This module contains the source code for the [Vantiq](https://vantiq.com) Python Execution Connector or Extension Source.

 The Python Execution Connector (Extension Source) is a Connector that provides for the execution of Python code.
 The connector is used to allow Vantiq/VAIL procedures to request the execution of Python code and the return of the results to the Vantiq server.

-This document describes the operation of the source itself as well as how to make use of it within a VANTIQ system.
+This document describes the operation of the source itself as well as how to make use of it within a Vantiq system.

-> Note: VANTIQ Extension Sources are first supported in VANTIQ version 1.23.
+> Note: Vantiq Extension Sources are first supported in Vantiq version 1.23.

 ## Connectors or Extension Sources